Cayman Islands: Origins and colonization

+19th century

+The first census taken in the islands, in 1802, showed the population on Grand Cayman to be 933, with 545 of those inhabitants being slaves.
+Slavery was abolished in the Cayman Islands in 1833, following the passing of the Slavery Abolition Act by the British Parliament.
+At the time of abolition, there were over 950 slaves of African ancestry, owned by 116 families.

-On 22 June 1863, the Cayman Islands became officially declared and administered as a dependency of the Crown Colony of Jamaica.
-The islands continued to be governed as part of the Colony of Jamaica until 1962 when they became a separate Crown colony while Jamaica became an independent Commonwealth realm.
+On 22 June 1863, the Cayman Islands was officially declared and administered as a dependency of the Crown Colony of Jamaica.
+The islands continued to be governed as part of the Colony of Jamaica until 1962, when they became a separate Crown colony, after Jamaica became an independent Commonwealth realm.

-On 8 February 1794, the Caymanians rescued the crews of a group of ten merchant ships, including HMS Convert, an incident that has since become known as the Wreck of the Ten Sail.
-The ships had struck a reef and run aground during rough seas.
-Legend has it that King George III rewarded the island with a promise never to introduce taxes as compensation for their generosity, as one of the ships carried a member of the King's own family.
-While this remains a popular legend, the story is not true.
+20th century

-In the 1950s, tourism began to take off with the opening of Owen Roberts International Airport (ORIA) in 1952, a bank and several hotels, plus a number of scheduled flights and cruise stop-overs.
-Politically the Cayman Islands were an internally self-governing territory of Jamaica from 1958 to 1962; however, they reverted to direct British rule following the independence of Jamaica in 1962.
+In the 1950s, tourism began to flourish, following the opening of Owen Roberts International Airport (ORIA), along with a bank and several hotels, as well as the introduction of a number of scheduled flights and cruise stop-overs.
+Politically, the Cayman Islands were an internally self-governing territory of Jamaica from 1958 to 1962, but they reverted to direct British rule following the independence of Jamaica in 1962.
 In 1972, a large degree of internal autonomy was granted by a new constitution, with further revisions being made in 1994.
-The Cayman Islands government focused on boosting the territory's economy via tourism and off-shore finance, both of which mushroomed from the 1970s onwards.
-The Cayman Islands have historically been a tax-exempt destination, and the government has always relied on indirect and not direct taxes.
-The territory has never levied income tax, capital gains tax, or any wealth tax, making them a popular tax haven.
+The Cayman Islands government focused on boosting the territory's economy via tourism and the attraction of off-shore finance, both of which mushroomed from the 1970s onwards.
+Historically, the Cayman Islands has been a tax-exempt destination, and the government has always relied on indirect and not direct taxes.
+The territory has never levied income tax, capital gains tax, or any wealth tax, making it a popular tax haven.

+In April 1986, the first marine protected areas were designated in the Cayman Islands, making them the first islands in the Caribbean to protect their fragile marine life.

+21st century

 The constitution was further modified in 2001 and 2009, codifying various aspects of human rights legislation.

-On 11 September 2004 the island of Grand Cayman, which lies largely unprotected at sea level, was hit by Hurricane Ivan, creating an 8 ft storm surge which flooded many areas of Grand Cayman.
-An estimated 83% of the dwellings on the island were damaged including 4% requiring complete reconstruction.
+On 11 September 2004, the island of Grand Cayman, which lies largely unprotected at sea level, was battered by Hurricane Ivan, the worst hurricane to hit the islands in 86 years.
+It created an 8 ft storm surge which flooded many areas of Grand Cayman.
+An estimated 83% of the dwellings on the island were damaged, with 4% requiring complete reconstruction.
 A reported 70% of all dwellings suffered severe damage from flooding or wind.
 Another 26% sustained minor damage from partial roof removal, low levels of flooding, or impact with floating or wind-driven hurricane debris.
-Power, water and communications were disrupted for months in some areas as Ivan was the worst hurricane to hit the islands in 86 years.
-Grand Cayman began a major rebuilding process and within two years its infrastructure was nearly returned to pre-hurricane status.
-Due to the tropical location of the islands, more hurricanes or tropical systems have affected the Cayman Islands than any other region in the Atlantic basin; it has been brushed or directly hit, on average, every 2.23 years.
+Power, water, and communications were disrupted for months in some areas.
+Within two years, a major rebuilding program on Grand Cayman meant that its infrastructure was almost back to its pre-hurricane condition.
+Due to the tropical location of the islands, more hurricanes or tropical systems have affected the Cayman Islands than any other region in the Atlantic basin.
+On average, it has been brushed, or directly hit, every 2.23 years.